lgw2/lgw2.github.io/_teaching/csci112-summer-2021/programs/program2.md

 * 5 points – comments explaining what your program does
 * 5 points - code is indented so that it is readable
 * 5 points - there are no global variables
-* 10 points – compiles successfully with -Wall – no warnings except for about `get`
+* 5 points – compiles successfully with -Wall – no warnings except for about `get`
-* 5 points – successfully reads in and uses a command line parameter
+* 5 points – successfully reads all classes from file
-* 5 points - has error msg if no command line parameter
-* 10 points – reads all input into a 2 dimensional array of size command line number x 4
+* 10 points – stores info for all classes in an arry of structs
-* 5 points - the array is of `unsigned char` data type
 * 5 points – compiles and links  with makefile
-* 5 points - four functions are stored in different files
+* 5 points - there are at least four different files
-* 10 points – computes the number of networks for class A, B, C correctly.
-* 15 points – identifies the largest networks for class A, B, C correctly, prints the largest network, and prints the correct largest count
+* 5 points - implements printing all classes correctly
+* 5 points - implements printing class by id correctly
+* 5 points - implements printing class days of week correctly
+* 10 points - implements printing classes under certain # seats correctly
-* 5 points – sorts addresses in order to count them
+* 5 points - offers one more option to users
-* 10 points - correctly implements a sorting algorithm
+* 10 points - extra option is implemented correctly
-* BONUS 5 points - uses a different sorting algorithm other than selection sort (which was shown in the lecture video)
+* 10 points - `struct` is in its own header file
+* 5 points - output is printed neatly

 ## Grading turnaround
 This program will be graded with scores in Brightspace by 5pm on May 25th.